Ireland – How To Prepare A Road trip

-The story is that she lived a long time in Ireland and has seen a lot of places already.
-But she never visited this one small Island located in front of the Westside of Ireland called Skellig Michael.
-As this is her wish, to celebrate the last days of her “single”-life with friends, doing exactly what she always missed out.
+The story is that she lived a long time in Ireland and had seen a lot of places already.
+But she never visited this one small island located in front of the Westside of Ireland called Skellig Michael.
+As this is her wish, to celebrate the last days of her “single”-life with friends, doing what she always missed out.
 Well, the decision for my summer vacation was made.
-Of course, I accepted her invitation and I took it as a sign that I should do my planned road trip in Ireland, eventually.
+Of course, I accepted her invitation, and I took it as a sign that I should do my planned road trip in Ireland, eventually.

 That is why I am sitting here right now and write about my preparation for this trip.
 I hope this will help me to get everything in order.
 I am used to doing everything by myself as I´ve done that a lot of times for my travels to the US.
 But now this is a new situation for me because I haven´t traveled alone in Ireland before.
 It feels like one more “first-time” traveling solo. 😀 I am so excited and a bit scared but at the same time, I feel so happy about it.
 Do you know this feeling?